 How to apply

-- Section 3: Current and past research and future plans for the fellowship (use up to about 1500 words and a couple of figures, plus any references, to provide a detailed description of your current and proposed research)
+- Section 3: Current and past research and future plans for the Fellowship (use up to about 1500 words and a couple of figures, plus any references, to provide a detailed description of your current and proposed research.)

 What happens after the application has been received?

 During their visit, normally lasting two days, candidates are encouraged to interact with other fellows and staff members, to familiarise themselves with the ESA science faculty.